 1 Introduction

+The contact hypothesis meta-analytic dataset is included, with small adjustments, in this package as PaluckMetaSOP::contact_data.
 TCHR's supplementary materials, including all studies discussed here, are available on the Open Science Framework.

-1.1 Standardized Mean Difference and Variance
+1.1 Standardized Mean Difference (SMD) and Variance

 $$SMD = \frac{M_1-M_2}{SD}$$

 We calculate SMD with d_calc and its variance using var_d_calc.
 The standard error (SE) of an SMD is the square root of its variance.
+Our meta-analytic databases typically include all three.[^1]

 Some studies plainly report $M_1$, $M_2$, and $SD$, which makes calculating an SMD easy.
-Others report statistical summaries, which then need to be converted into an SMD using some formulas. d_calc implements a selection of these formulas drawn from chapters 12 and 13 of Cooper, Hedges, and Valentine (2009).
+Others report statistical summaries, which then need to be converted into an SMD using standard formulas. d_calc implements a selection of these formulas drawn from chapters 12 and 13 of Cooper, Hedges, and Valentine (2009).

 1.2 d vs ∆

 There are two basic ways to standardize your SMD.
-If you divide $M_1 - M_2$ by the SD of the entire sample, your estimator is called Cohen's d.
-If you use an estimated SD from just the control group, you get Glass's ∆ (Delta).
-The Paluck lab generally prefers Glass's ∆ because we're interested in the efficacy of interventions relative to the population's baseline state, and we think that treatment might sometimes change the distribution of the outcome (i.e. heterogeneous treatment effects).
+If you divide $M_1 - M_2$ by the $SD$ of the entire sample, your estimator is called Cohen's \$d\$.
+If you use an estimated $SD$ from just the control group, you get Glass's ∆ (Delta).

 2 d_calc and var_d_calc